 The following exposures shall be identified in separate columns:

-exposures which are considered to be impaired in accordance with the applicable accounting framework; under IFRS, the amount of credit-impaired assets (Stage 3), including purchased or originated credit-impaired assets, shall be reported in this column;
+exposures which are considered to be impaired in accordance with the applicable accounting framework; under IFRS, the amount of credit-impaired assets (Stage 3), including purchased or originated credit-impaired assets, shall be reported; under nGAAP, the amount of impaired assets shall be reported.

-exposures in respect of which a default is considered to have occurred in accordance with Article 178 of CRR.
+exposures in respect of which a default is considered to have occurred in accordance with Article 178 of CRR;

+assets with significant increase in credit risk since initial recognition, but not credit-impaired (Stage 2);

+under IFRS, for performing exposures, assets without significant increase in credit risk since initial recognition (Stage 1).

 ‘Accumulated impairment, accumulated negative changes in fair value due to credit risk and provisions’ figures shall be reported in accordance with paragraphs 11, 69 to 71, 106 and 110 of this Part.